 (Microaggressions) have been found to: (a) assail the mental health of recipients, (b) create a hostile and invalidating work or campus climate, (c) perpetuate stereotype threat, (d) create physical health problems, (e) saturate the broader society with cues that signal devaluation of social group identities, (f) lower work productivity and problem solving abilities, and (g) be partially responsible for creating inequities in education, employment and health care.

 Microaggressions hold their power because they are invisible, and therefore they don't allow whites to see that their actions and attitudes may be discriminatory.
-Therein lays the dilemma.
+Therein lies the dilemma.
 The person of color is left to question what actually happened.
 The result is confusion, anger and an overall draining of energy.

 When we're targets of microaggressions, we shouldn't immediately assume the perpetrator has hurtful intentions.
 We are more likely to handle situations in a productive, non-confrontational way if we don't assume others' intentions are hostile.
 If someone stepped on your foot, that doesn't mean they're on a mission to intentionally hurt peoples' feet, right?
 In most cases, it was probably an accident.
 That said, just like there's nothing wrong with telling somebody they stepped on your foot, there's also nothing wrong with telling somebody they hurt you with a microaggression.